sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 A thread local can be used to maintain the state of "whether the state has gone through the synchronized initialization".
-Since if a thread has gone through the synchronized initialized once, it can be confident about that object is already initialized.
+If a thread has gone through the synchronized initialization once, it can be confident that that object is already initialized.

 Inside the synchronized initialization section, only the first thread will find the object is `null` and initialized object.